A Dolphins trade many hated in 2017 is key reason team could get Robert Quinn now

 During the 2012, 2013 and 2014 seasons Quinn established himself among the NFL’s best pass rushers.
 He was an NFL defensive player of the year candidate in 2013 when he led the NFL with 19 sacks and 23 tackles for loss.

 Then injuries hit.
 In 2015 he had back issues.
 In 2016 he had a concussion that limited him to nine games.
-Last year he seemed to have some hip issues although he played through those.
+Last season he seemed to have some hip issues, although he played through those.

 So Quinn comes to the Dolphins with some injury question marks that must be hashed out in the physical before this trade is official.
-Last year he collected 8.5 sacks despite that injury history and despite moving from his natural position as a 4-3 defensive end to a 3-4 edge rushing linebacker.
+Last season he collected 8.5 sacks despite that injury history and despite moving from his natural position as a 4-3 defensive end to a 3-4 edge rushing linebacker.

 Quinn will be moving back to defensive end in Miami.